Last updated: 24 February 2023

 - Government departments such as the Disclosure and Barring Service and Care Quality Commission

-All organisations we pass your information to will have an information-sharing agreement with us to ensure they meet the standards of the GDPR and the Data Protection Act 2018, and will be covered by a legal basis allowing them to collect, use and share your personal information.
+All organisations to which we pass your information will have an information-sharing agreement with us to ensure they meet the standards of the UK GDPR and the Data Protection Act 2018, and will be covered by a legal basis allowing them to collect, use and share your personal information.
 In some circumstances, information may be shared with third parties where there is a legal obligation to do so.

 Please note we may share your personal information when we feel that the risk is serious and protecting you is more important than protecting your privacy.
 For example, we may share your information:

-- to protect adults who are thought to be at risk if they are frail, confused or cannot understand what is happening to them
+- To protect adults who are thought to be at risk if they are frail, confused or cannot understand what is happening to them

-- to prevent or investigate a crime
+- To prevent or investigate a crime

-- to protect yourself, or our staff, or the public
+- To protect yourself, or our staff, or the public

-- to protect other professionals
+- To protect other professionals

-- if we are required to do so by any court or law.
+- If we are required to do so by any court or law.

 If we are worried about your safety and believe we need to take action to protect you from being harmed, we will discuss our concerns with you and, if possible, obtain your permission to disclose this information.
 We may share this information with third parties if we assess the risk to you or others to be serious.